hpc2n/intro-linux/docs/index.md

       - the command line
       - navigating the file system
       - editors on the Linux system
+      - pipes, sorting, filters
+      - patterns, scripting
       - data handling
       - some handy hints and tricks
    - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.
    - It is the second instance of this course, and it has been somewhat reworked based on previous participant input.
-We would be grateful if you will fill the evaluation survey so we can further improve the course:
+We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/0a97qf9A3t" target="_blank">https://forms.office.com/e/0a97qf9A3t</a>

 !!! admonition "Cluster-specific approaches"

     The course is given by HPC2N (Kebnekaise), but will be done under NAISS on the NAISS system "Tetralith".
 There is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

     - The login node for Tetralith is ``tetralith.nsc.liu.se``.
-    - It looks like this when I login the first time from my computer "defiant":
+    - It looks like this when I (``x_birbr`` on "Tetralith") login the first time from my computer "defiant":
     ```bash
     bbrydsoe@defiant:~$ ssh x_bibr@tetralith.nsc.liu.se
     The authenticity of host 'tetralith.nsc.liu.se (2001:6b0:17:140::1:10)' can't be established.